kuldp18/quirx-js-backend/README.md

 - Delete existing avatar and cover images in cloudinary also when user edits them, to save cloud storage.

+## Known Bugs

+- In register user controller, files are not deleted if user already exists while registering

 ## 🚀 Setup

 To run this project, install it locally using npm: